We’ll call you and walk you through how we’d customize your day, and share convenient package options for you to consider.

-We believe that your wedding DJ has the responsibility to guide your event to its best possible outcome.
+We believe that your wedding DJ and MC are capable of guiding your event to its best possible outcome.
 We do this for our couples by…

-Reliability is one of the most important thing when hiring people for your wedding day.
-We think ahead of time to avoid any last minute hiccups.
-We have backup for everything that can go wrong, from equipment to experts.
+Reliability is one of the most important things when it comes to DJ services for weddings.
+We think ahead of time to avoid any last-minute hiccups.
+We have a backup for everything that can go wrong, from equipment to experts.

-An experienced DJ/MC knows things may not always go as planned.
-Our DJs does keep the timeline of your event handy but if there is a change in plan like some part being postponed then they can quickly adapt keeping the excitement of the event alive.
+An experienced wedding DJ and MC knows things may not always go as planned.
+Our DJs do keep the timeline of your event handy but if there is a change in the plan like some part gets postponed then they can quickly adapt keeping the excitement of the event alive.

-We have been in the business since 2010 and professional in our services has allowed us to earn the trust coupes across Michigan.
-From the dress code to delivering completed videos on time, we always take priorities of our client seriously.
+We have been in the business since 2010 and professionalism in our services has allowed us to earn the trust of couples across Michigan.
+From the dress code to delivering completed videos on time, we always take the priorities of our clients seriously.

 A wedding DJ should be a people person, have a nice voice, and be an approachable presence.
 He or she should be organized, have strong attention to detail, and have exemplary customer service skills.